 All Visitor Centers are usually open throughout the year, but are closed December 25.
-However, the Kenneth C. Patrick Visitor Center will be closed from September 2, 2014, through late December 2014 and from late-March or early April through late May 2015.
+However, the Kenneth C. Patrick Visitor Center will be closed through late December 2014 and from late-March or early April through at least late May 2015.
 Visitor Centers may close at 2 pm on Thanksgiving and Christmas Eve.
 Call 415-464-5100 for hours of operation on these holidays.

 Bear Valley Visitor Center

 The park's primary Visitor Center provides an orientation of the park's roads, trails, and human and natural history.
 The Bear Valley Visitor Center was designed to blend in with the historically significant ranching culture of this area and is located in the heart of the Olema Valley.
 The interior exhibit space provides a glimpse of the diverse ecosystems and cultural heritage of the park and includes a seismograph, touch table, auditorium, and book sales area.
 Audio-visual programs, shown in the auditorium, are available upon request.
 Natural history books, cards and posters are for sale in the bookstore.
 Permits for backcountry camping, as well as beach fire permits, may be obtained here.
 Allow at least 45 minutes to view exhibits and to watch an audio-visual program.

 The Bear Valley Visitor Center is located 0.8 kilometer (0.5 mile) west of Olema, CA along Bear Valley Road.